TimOliver/TOWebViewController/README.md

 Starting from iOS 9, Apple now provides a built-in web view controller of similar functionality named [`SFSafariViewController`](https://developer.apple.com/library/ios/documentation/SafariServices/Reference/SFSafariViewController_Ref/).
 If your app is only targeting iOS 9, and it completely fills your requirements, then it is absolutely recommended that you adopt `SFSafariViewController` instead of `TOWebViewController`.

 That being said, if you are still targeting lower iOS versions, or require more customisability than `SFSafariViewController` provides, then `TOWebViewController` can still serve as a viable alternative.

+## Credits
+`TOWebViewController` was originally created by [Tim Oliver](http://twitter.com/TimOliverAU) as a component for [iComics](http://icomics.co), a comic reader app for iOS.

+Thanks also goes to `TOWebViewController`'s growing list of [contributors](https://github.com/TimOliver/TOWebViewController/graphs/contributors)!

 ## License